brunomaga/brunomaga.github.io/_drafts/2024-01-19-Mixture-of-Experts.md

 A big issue with large MoEs are training instability.
 With that in mind [Switch Transformers](https://arxiv.org/abs/2101.03961) tackle that problem by simplifying the routing algorithm and improving model specifications.
 There is also a strong motivational quote about the usage of MoEs, particularly to solve low-data problems:

-> The benefit of scale was exhaustively studied in Kaplan et al. (2020) which uncovered powerlaw scaling with model size, data set size and computational budget.
-Importantly, this work advocates training large models on relatively small amounts of data as the computationally optimal approach.
+> The benefit of scale was exhaustively studied in [Scaling Laws for Neural Language Models](https://arxiv.org/abs/2001.08361) which uncovered powerlaw scaling with model size, data set size and computational budget,  [and] advocates training large models on relatively small amounts of data as the computationally optimal approach.
 Heeding these results, we investigate a fourth axis: increase the parameter count while keeping the floating point operations (FLOPs) per example constant.